 I know, I know.
 Tis the season for all things pumpkin.
-I mean there there is pumpkin-flavored EVERYTHING in the stores.
-I want to take you back to the original pumpkin fall treat (okay, pies, too!).
+I mean there is pumpkin-flavored EVERYTHING in the stores.
+I want to take you back to the original pumpkin fall treat, Perfect Pumpkin Bread.

-And when something is this good, you make two.
-So this recipe makes two loaves.
-One for you and one for your neighbor (or two for you — but you can freeze it.)
-You dont ‘have to eat it all in a weekend but if you do, I won’t tell.
+When something is this good, you make two.
+And it just so happens this recipe makes two loaves.
+One for you and one for your neighbor (or two for you — you absolutely can freeze it.)
+You don’t have to eat it all in a weekend but if you do, I won’t tell.

 This Fall favorite was given to me by my sister, Linda Blackstone.
 From the first taste, I knew I was adding this recipe to my arsenal.
 The bread is moist, delicious and not too spicy.
 The addition of nuts makes it especially good!Print